MattDwyer14/RolodexV1/README.md

 # RolodexV1
-RolodexV1 is intended as a learning environment for me to practice general coding principes and get to grips with new GUI tools.
-The general plan it to create a GUI and fill it with uses for various context like fitness, calender, journal etc. For example the network context will be a digital rolodex of contact information for the users circle.
-Each card will have information specific to each contact and the user will be able to filter and sort these contacts as needed.
+RolodexV1 is intended as a learning environment for me to practice working with a database and get to grips with new GUI tools.
+The first iteration will be implementing a journal app that can be used to write long text and save it to the database with information on the date and time it was written. the user will then be able to scroll through all the entries and delete entries based on the unique primary key that all entries are assigned. all of this is implemented through the GUI and is intended to be very simple to use.

-For example:
-- How many lawyers do i know?
-- Do i know anyone who works for company x?
-- How many close friends have i known for y number od years?

-Whether or not there is much value in the ability to view this info is irrelevant it's just an easy dataset to work with whilst im developing it.

-For now i will start by adding a journaling application within RolodexV1 as I have wanted to create one for myself for a while.

-If you would like to view the programs GUI whilst im working on it, i ave set the username and password to both be equal to 'a' as there is no sensitive data stored in the program.
+the next iteration will add more functionality in the form of a contact book that can be filtered in useful ways and then also health metrics that will use matplotlib graphs to track various data and assist in idetifying health trends.

+the application uses sqlite3 which comes with python and is made using the tkinter package. to use the program first run the DB_Setup file to create the Rolodex.db database and then run the main.py to launch the program.

+username and password are both set to "a" currently however password hashing will be implemented later on as it seems like it would be fun to try.